What is Thunderbolt Technology?

-Users have long wanted desktop - level performance from a mobile computer.
-Thunderbolt was developed to create new user experiences by simultaneously supporting the fastest data and most video bandwidth available on a single cable, while also supplying power.
+Users have long wanted desktop - level performance from a portable computer.
+Thunderbolt was developed to create new user experiences by simultaneously supporting the fastest data and most video bandwidth available over a single cable, as well as supplying power.
 Thunderbolt allows users to connect to two monitors that supports mini DisplayPort or DisplayPort connections.
 Adapters can allow for HDMI, DVI and VGA connections as well.

 Thunderbolt 1 and 2 uses the same connector as MiniDisplayPort and Thunderbolt 3 uses USB Type C.

 Thunderbolt 3 Connection Modes.
 Thunderbolt 3 dynamically detects the capabilities of the cables and devices that are plugged in.
 Several modes can be detected and activated, in a way that is generally transparent.

 USB Only Mode.
 If a USB device is plugged in, a USB Host controller inside the Thunderbolt 3 Enabled system is activated, and the Thunderbolt 3 silicon PHY drives USB (2.0 , 3.0 or 3.1 ) signals to the USB C port.
 In this mode, the thunderbolt 3 port behaves exactly like a typical USB 3 3.1 enabled connector.

 DisplayPort Only Mode.
 If a DisplayPort Display or adapter is plugged in, the Thunderbolt 3 enabled system will detect this and switch the pins driving the USB C connector to the DisplayPort alternate mode.
 Thunderbolt 3 silicon will then act as a router to send raw DisplayPort traffic from the graphics engine within the system out over the USB C connector pins, and pass that DisplayPort link directly to the display or adapter.